How To Control Cherry Shrimp Population?

 5. Doing Nothing & Let Nature Take Its Course

-Though I am skeptical about this, many shrimp keepers have vetted for this step.
-According to them, if you do nothing and let the shrimps breed naturally, they will stop breeding when the number of the shrimps reaches a critical stage.
+Though I am skeptical about this, many shrimp keepers have been vetted for this step.
+According to them, if you do nothing and let the shrimp breed naturally, they will stop breeding when the number of shrimp reaches a critical stage.

-I think theoretically this concept checks out but I haven’t tested it practically.
+This concept seems sound theoretically, but I haven’t tested it practically.
 If you want to do nothing and let nature take its course to control the cherry shrimp population, you are more than welcome to do so.

 Let me know how it works out for you!